mlrun/mlrun/docs/monitoring/model-monitoring.md

 The model monitoring APIs are configured per project.
 The APIs are:

-- {py:meth}`~mlrun.projects.MlrunProject.enable_model_monitoring` &mdash; brings up the controller, writer and stream functions, and schedules the controller according to the `base_period`.
+- {py:meth}`~mlrun.projects.MlrunProject.enable_model_monitoring` &mdash; Brings up the controller, writer and stream functions, and schedules the controller according to the `base_period`.
 You can also deploy the default histogram-based data drift application when you enable model monitoring.
 - {py:meth}`~mlrun.projects.MlrunProject.set_model_monitoring_function` &mdash; Update or set a monitoring function to the project.
 (Monitoring does not start until the function is deployed.)
-- {py:meth}`~mlrun.projects.MlrunProject.create_model_monitoring_function` &mdash; creates a function but does not set it.
+- {py:meth}`~mlrun.projects.MlrunProject.create_model_monitoring_function` &mdash; Creates a function but does not set it.
 It's useful for troubleshooting, since it does  not register the function to the project.
 - {py:meth}`~mlrun.projects.MlrunProject.list_model_monitoring_functions` &mdash; Retrieves a list of all the model monitoring functions.
 - {py:meth}`~mlrun.projects.MlrunProject.remove_model_monitoring_function` &mdash; Removes the specified model-monitoring-app function from the project and from the DB.
 - {py:meth}`~mlrun.projects.MlrunProject.set_model_monitoring_credentials` &mdash; Sets the Kafka or SQL credentials to be used by the project's model monitoring infrastructure functions.
-Set the credentials before deploying any model monitoring or serving function.
-- {py:meth}`~mlrun.projects.MlrunProject.disable_model_monitoring` &mdash; Disable the model monitoring application controller, writer, stream, histogram data drift application and the user's applications functions, according to the given params.
-- {py:meth}`~mlrun.projects.MlrunProject.update_model_monitoring_controller` &mdash; Redeploy the model monitoring application controller functions.
+- {py:meth}`~mlrun.projects.MlrunProject.disable_model_monitoring` &mdash; disables the controller.

 ## Enable model monitoring

 Enable model monitoring for a project with {py:meth}`~mlrun.projects.MlrunProject.enable_model_monitoring`.
 The controller runs, by default, every 10 minutes, which is also the minimum interval.
+You can modify the frequency with the parameter `base_period`. with the new `base_period` value.
-You can modify the frequency with the parameter `base_period`, then running `update_model_monitoring_controller`.
+You can modify the frequency with the parameter `base_period`, and then running `update_model_monitoring_controller`.

 ```python
 project.enable_model_monitoring(base_period=1)